Yashikajain2303/breast-cancer-detection/platform/docs/versioned_docs/version-2.0-deprecated/help.md

 ## Commercial Support

-The Open Health Imaging Foundation does not offer commercial support, however, some community members do offer consulting services.
+The Breast Cancer Detection does not offer commercial support, however, some community members do offer consulting services.
 You can search our [Community Forum](https://community.ohif.org/) for more information.